yenhsunlin/dukes/README.md

 ## Installation

-To install, excute following command on the terminal:
+To install, excute the following command on the prompt

     $ pip install doom